zubinchopra/portaldocs/portal-sdk/generated/top-extensions-csharp-test-framework.md

 <a name="c-portal-test-framework-contributing-to-csharp-typescript-test-framework-testing-the-improvement"></a>
 ### Testing the improvement

 The `MsPortalfx-Test` Typescript Test Framework includes a set of tests for basic verification.
-To run the tests, you need to push your improvement to a feature branch, also known as a private branch.
+To run the tests, you need to push your improvement to a feature branch, also known as a private branch, as specified in [https://gist.github.com/vlandham/3b2b79c40bc7353ae95a](https://gist.github.com/vlandham/3b2b79c40bc7353ae95a).
 Once your improvement is in a feature branch, you can navigate to PortalFXOnDemand that is located at [https://portalfxod.azure-test.net/view/MsPortalfx-Test/job/OnDemand-MsPortalFxTest/build?delay=0sec](https://portalfxod.azure-test.net/view/MsPortalfx-Test/job/OnDemand-MsPortalFxTest/build?delay=0sec) and fill in your feature branch name in the "MsPortalFxTestBranchName" field to run your tests.
-You should get an email when it is complete.
+You should receive get an email when it is complete.

-For more information about feature branches, see [https://gist.github.com/vlandham/3b2b79c40bc7353ae95a](https://gist.github.com/vlandham/3b2b79c40bc7353ae95a).

 <a name="c-portal-test-framework-contributing-to-csharp-typescript-test-framework-troubleshooting"></a>
 ### Troubleshooting